 President-elect Clayton Spencer’s first remarks

-Remarks offered by President-elect Clayton Spencer following her introduction by Mike Bonney ’80, chair of the Bates Board of Trustees:
+Remarks by President-elect Clayton Spencer on Dec.
+4, 2011, following her introduction by Mike Bonney ’80, chair of the Bates Board of Trustees:

 Wow.
 Thank you so much.
 Mike, thank you for your overly generous words — I was sitting backstage with Meg Kimmel desperately looking around to figure out who Mike could possibly be talking about!